Gerstner Family Foundation

 - Assistance covers: rent (majority), utilities, transportation, moving costs, furniture, clothing

-- Grants made to organizations including colleges, which then distribute to individuals using strict criteria
+- Grants made to organisations including colleges, which then distribute to individuals using strict criteria

 - Major partners include: